JHaller27/PyBucketSort/README.md

 You MUST follow the type annotations on the `TypeStrategy` class.

-Once you've created your new Strategy, pass it into the `BucketSort` constructor as in the _Usage: Classy_ section above.
+Once you've created your new Strategy, pass it into the `RadixSort` constructor as in the _Usage: Classy_ section above.